 Knowledge About My Field From An Internship

 I am a Film and English student, and going into college coming from Suburban Tennessee, I knew next to nothing about the film industry.
 My first internship was helpful in easing me into it without giving me any real commitment other than for the semester in which I was working.
 From this unpaid internship, I got to be on set of different commercial shoots, edit short films under the guidance of a professional film editor, and even attend a New York Fashion Week show as a production assistant.
 I also interned recently as the assistant to the booker of a comedy club, and from this I got to attend comedy shows and learn the difference between a good and bad stand-up comedian.
 The insights I gained from these experiences are things I never could have learned from being in class or studying.
+Comedy clubs like Comedy Carnival are just such a brilliant place to learn some entertainment fundamentals as well as have a good time while working.

 Connections For The Future